 In July 2018, the United Nations Mine Action Service (UNMAS) and the Government of Syria signed a Memorandum of Understanding enabling UNMAS to establish a permanent representation in Damascus.

 HALO has been delivering mine action support in Syria since late 2016, achieved through Syrian NGO partners.
 HALO has yet to conduct direct implementation of projects in Syria.

 HALO’s current projects are limited to northwest Syria, providing Mine Action support to vulnerable communities.
 The scope of this work includes risk education, collection of contamination impact data (to inform future clearance), and victim assistance.

-HALO has made a long-term commitment to reducing the threat posed by explosive hazards in Syria.
-The scale of ERW contamination means that full clearance will likely take decades.
-HALO seeks to continue and expand current risk education and survey/disposal activities, enabling people across Syria to return safely to their homes, restoring livelihoods and facilitating access for humanitarian assistance.
+HALO has made a long-term commitment to reducing the threat posed by ERW in Syria.
+HALO seeks to continue and expand its current mine action work, enabling people across Syria to return safely to their homes, restoring livelihoods and facilitating access for humanitarian assistance.